How To Prepare Your Team For Customer Service Training

-So, you're ready to send your team to customer service training.
-The big question is whether or not your team is ready.
+You're ready to send your team to customer service training.
+The big question is whether or not your team is ready to get the most out of the training and implement what they learned.

 A 2010 McKinsey & Company survey revealed that approximately 75 percent of training programs failed to measurably improve business performance.
 A lack of preparation is one of the biggest culprits.